turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 In the code snippet above we define a method `convert_to_celsius` that uses the **parameter** `temperature` to calculate the equivalent temperature in Celsius.
 We then call the method three times and pass it 32, 35, and 100 as **arguments**.
 Each time we call it, we **assign** the value that the method **returns** to a variable `celsius_1`, `celsius_2`, and `celsius_3`.
 We then print the values stored in those three variables to the screen.

-**TRY IT**: With your pair, define a method `doubler` that takes a single argument and doubles it.
+**TRY IT**: With your pair, define a method `doubler` that takes a single argument, doubles it (multiply by two) and returns it.
 Similar to what we've done above, call that method three times and save the return values to variables.
 Then print those values to the screen.

 ### Calling Methods from Other Methods